fluencelabs/docs/docs/build-mvm/glossary.md

 Particle data is an audit log of the distributed execution flow of a Particle;
 the mutable part of the [Particle](#particle) that contains [Compute Function](#compute-function) responses and [Peer](#peer) signatures.

-Particle data has a CRDT-like format to handle fork-join behavior when the same [Particle](#particle) is sent to several different destinations in parallel, and then is observed on third [Peer](#peer) in different states.
-In this case, data converges in deterministic way.
+Particle data has a CRDT-like format capable to handle fork-join behavior resulting in response data converging in a (eventually) deterministic way.
+Fork-join behavior in Aqua arises when the same [Particle](#particle) is executed in parallel on one or more peers.

 ### Pi-calculus

-Pi-calculus, π-calculus, process calculus is an extension of lambda calculus that takes parallel execution of processes.
+[Pi-calculus](https://en.wikipedia.org/wiki/%CE%A0-calculus), aka π-calculus, is a [process calculus](https://en.wikipedia.org/wiki/Process_calculus) that is an extension of [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) that describes the parallel execution of processes for dynamic network configurations.

-The [AIR](#air) and [AquaVM](#aquavm) execution model is built on top of the fundamental principles of pi-calculus, which serves as the foundation layer for these technologies.
+The [AIR](#air) and [AquaVM](#aquavm) execution model is built on fundamental principles of pi-calculus.

 ### Spell

-Spell is a single-peer representation of [Cloudless Deployment](#cloudless-deployment) used for [Cloudless Scheduler](#cloudless-scheduler).
+A Spell is a single-peer representation of [Cloudless Deployment](#cloudless-deployment) used by the [Cloudless Scheduler](#cloudless-scheduler).
 It consists of a special [Marine Service](#marine-service) and an [AIR](#air) script.

-Spell script is executed periodically or based on event to run a predefined [Cloudless Functions](#cloudless-function).
+A Spell script is executed periodically or based on an event to run a predefined [Cloudless Functions](#cloudless-function).

 > TODO: See Spell docs here.